New Hampshire: Local government

+Entrance to the Mount Washington Auto Road in the township of Green's Grant.
+In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

 New Hampshire has 10 counties and 234 cities and towns.

 New Hampshire is a "Dillon Rule" state, meaning the state retains all powers not specifically granted to municipalities.
 Even so, the legislature strongly favors local control, particularly concerning land use regulations.
 New Hampshire municipalities are classified as towns or cities, which differ primarily by the form of government.
 Most towns generally operate on the town meeting form of government, where the registered voters in the town act as the town legislature, and a board of selectmen acts as the executive of the town.
 Larger towns and the state's thirteen cities operate either on a council–manager or council–mayor form of government.
 There is no difference, from the state government's point of view, between towns and cities besides the form of government.
 All state-level statutes treat all municipalities identically.

 New Hampshire has a small number of unincorporated areas that are titled as grants, locations, purchases, or townships.
 These locations have limited to no self-government, and services are generally provided for them by neighboring towns or the county or state where needed.
 As of the 2000 census, there were 25 of these left in New Hampshire, accounting for a total population of 173 people (as of 2000); several were entirely depopulated.
 All but two of these unincorporated areas are in Coös County.